Visiting Big Island’s Black Sand Beach

 Kehena Beach used to be crowded and popular with tourists, but ever since the 1975 earthquake, access to the beach is limited and requires somewhat of a hike to get to.
 The beach itself is still lovely with usually only a few visitors.
 However, be warned that this spot has since become known as a nude beach.

 As of February 2022, access to this beach is closed.
-That means all hiking trails and going down to this beach is not possible for visitors.
+That means all hiking trails to this beach are closed to visitors.
 However, you can still see this beautiful beach from the overlook!
-Waipio Valley Black Sand Beach is the stuff of legends.
-Its incredible beauty is stunning and the site has been used as the backdrop for many Hollywood films.
+Waipi'o Valley Black Sand Beach is the stuff of legends.
+Its incredible beauty is stunning, and the site has been used as the backdrop for many Hollywood films.

 Like this article?
 Share it on Pinterest!